konnov/protocols-made-fun/_posts/2025-12-15-tftp-symbolic-testing.md

 ### 8.2.
 The server may send duplicate packets

 Well, I knew that, but was lazy to write an action in the specification that would handle duplicate packets.
-So the server retransmitted a DATA packet, which produced a deviation in the TLA<sup>+</sup> specification.
-Another score to the
+This is a typical shortcut when writing a specification, since duplicate packets do not change the specification state and considered "stuttering" steps.
+The server implementation retransmitted a `DATA` packet, which produced a deviation in the TLA<sup>+</sup> specification.
+Another score to the implementation:
-implementation:

 | Spec bugs     | Implementation bugs     |
 |---------------|-------------------------|